 I was browsing your blog this morning and noticed that you are accepting guest posts.
 I’m extremely interested in *TOPIC/NICHE” and I’d like to write something useful and helpful to your audience.
 What do you think?

 If that’s cool with you, I can send you a couple of blog post ideas and you can choose which one you’d like to publish on your blog.

 You can also have a look at my previous blog posts here: YourNewBlog.com

 I used the exact same email template to get in touch with EventManagerBlog.com.
 Here’s my guest post that I wrote a year ago – How to use WordPress for your event.
 I still get some referral traffic from that post – awesome, isn’t it?

 9) Submit your site to famous social bookmarking/discussion sites

 You have probably heard about StumbleUpon or Reddit.
 If not, they are sites where users (yep, you need to register) can share something that they have liked.
 If you share your blog post and other people “like” it, you will get more exposure.
-Sometimes great blog posts can go really viral out there.
+Sometimes great blog posts can go viral out there.

 Make sure you publish something awesome in order to get it viral.
-Here are couple of sites where you can share your blog posts:
+Here are a couple of sites where you can share your blog posts:

 For further reading, check this awesome post by Neil Patel.
 He explains how you can make your blog post go viral on Reddit.